Geometric Neural Network based on Phase Space for BCI-EEG decoding

-Given the framework, we define our neural network, denoted as \( f_{} \), as a composition of sequential transformations:
+Given the framework, we define our neural network, denoted as \( f_{\methodmath} \), as a composition of sequential transformations:

 where each \( f_{l} \) represents a specific transformation or layer within the network.
-The learning process is formalized as the mapping \( f_{\methodmath}: \mathcal{X} \rightarrow \mathcal{Y} \), which operates on the training dataset. \( \theta \) denotes the set of parameters within the parameter space \( \Theta \).
+The learning process is formalized as the mapping \( f_{\methodmath}: \mathcal{X} \rightarrow \mathcal{Y} \), which operates on the training dataset. \( \theta \) denotes the set of parameters within the parameter space \( \Theta \), specifically the one of the BiMap and the MLP layer.
 The optimization objective is to minimize an average loss \( \ell \) over the training dataset, defined as:

 The model's generalization capability is further assessed using an independent test set.